wnlab-isti/IPIN-competition-track1/README.md

 # Onsite Tracks: Requirements for Competitors

 **Competitors of IPIN are required to code an Android application designed for smartphones** (no tablet are allowed) that:

--computes the location of the target user during the measurement session -reports the estimated position twice per second to the measurement application (aka the StepLogger app).
+-computes the location of the target user during the measurement session

+-reports the estimated position twice per second to the measurement application (aka the StepLogger app).

-**Remember: Test your localization app + StepLogger with a path of 15 minutes so that to ensure the robustness of your localization app.**
+**Remember: Test your localization app + StepLogger with a testing path of 15+ minutes so that to ensure the robustness of your localization app.**

 We release 3 Android-based applications:
 - [StepLogger](https://github.com/wnlab-isti/steplogger/releases/tag/v1.0.0)